 1 – Pesticide Method

 While this is an effective method for removing wasps, you need to take precautions before using it.
-You can buy a wasp-killing spray at your grocery store to do this job.
+You can buy a wasp-killing spray online or at your grocery store to do this job.
 You need to make sure that any children or pets are removed from the room and then cover any food, clothing, or bedding before you spray.

 Once you have prepared the space, follow the directions on the container and spray the wasps.
 Stay a safe distance away but as long as you hit the wasps, this spray will kill them.
 Once they are all dead, you can wipe them up with paper towels but make sure to use gloves to protect your hands.